liauto-siada/siada-cli/docs/USERMANUAL.md

 **What are Checkpoints?**
 - Automatic snapshots of your session state after significant tool operations
-- Includes conversation history, modified files, and git state
+- Includes conversation history, modified files, git state, API messages, and usage statistics
 - Enables rollback to previous states and comparison between different points in time
+- Automatic cleanup: keeps most recent checkpoints when limit is exceeded

 **Enable Checkpoint Tracking:**